VictoriaMetrics/VictoriaMetrics/README.md

 It is possible to downsample series, which belong to a particular [tenant](#multitenancy) by using [filters](https://docs.victoriametrics.com/keyConcepts.html#filtering) on `vm_account_id` or `vm_project_id` pseudo-labels in `-downsampling.period` command-line flag.
-For example, the following config leaves the last sample per each minute for samples older than one hour only for [tenants](#multitenancy) with accountID equal to 12 and 42, while series for other tenants aren't downsampled:
+For example, the following config leaves the last sample per each minute for samples older than one hour only for [tenants](#multitenancy) with accountID equal to 12 and 42, while series for other tenants are dropped:

 ```
 -downsampling.period='{vm_account_id=~"12|42"}:1h:1m'